What Does a Veterinary Nutritionist Do?

 This occupation generally requires the ability to perform the following tasks and duties:

-- Oversee veterinary nutrition technicians or other staff members.
+- Oversee veterinary nutrition technicians.

 Veterinary nutritionists might also give lectures for professional continuing education credits, or to educate members of the public about nutritional topics.